jordyarms/sorry-toronto-it-team/_communities/wiggle-room.md

 description: Wiggle Room is an amusement and cultural event hub, a record label, a talent roster, and an event planner.
 The home of bouncy beats is a community-oriented platform, blending underground electronic music with a vibrant cultural experience.
-  Hosting live performances, art exhibitions, and creative subcultures, it’s an inclusive space where local scenes build collective joy, positivity, and inspiration.
+  Hosting live performances, art exhibitions, and creative subcultures, it's an inclusive space where local scenes build collective joy, positivity, and inspiration.
 Our home is a place for stories and friendships, and is a launch pad for new promoters and artists to connect and collaborate.